lrns/opera-gcal-sd/README.md

 This extension displays Google Calendar entries in a Speed Dial tile.

-This is not an official Google Calendar extension.
+This is an unofficial Google Calendar extension.

 Homepage - https://addons.opera.com/en/extensions/details/google-calendar/

 ## Translators needed!
-To translate the extension to your language, please translate messages in  the following language file (only "message" part!) https://gist.github.com/lrns/6287939 and send the translated file to me (paste the content or URL in the comments).
+To translate the extension to your language, please translate messages in  the following language file (only "message" part!) https://gist.github.com/lrns/6287939 and send the translated file to me (e.g. paste the translated messages or URL in the comments).

 ## How to use it: